sven-seyfert/sqlite-showcase/README.md

 	at _ExecuteSqlScript()
 ```

-So you can see by reading from bottom to the top, where the error came from and which functions are involved.
+So you can see by reading from top to the bottom, where the error occurs and which functions are walked through to this error.
+In other words, start your debugging at function `_ExecuteSqlScript()`, go to abstraction function `_ReadFile()` and find there the `FileOpen()` function which had an error in this example.

 ## Getting started